orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

   ingesting of DICOM instances, and multiple "reader" Orthanc servers with features such as DICOMweb or viewers.

-* From Orthanc 1.11.0 (not released yet): you have the ability to add more :ref:`main DICOM tags <main-dicom-tags>` in the Orthanc Index to speed up C-Find, ``tools/find``, DICOMWeb QIDO-RS, WADO-RS and especially WADO-RS Retrieve Metadata.
+* From Orthanc 1.11.0: you have the ability to add more :ref:`main DICOM tags <main-dicom-tags>` in the Orthanc Index to speed up C-Find, ``tools/find``, DICOMWeb QIDO-RS, WADO-RS and especially WADO-RS Retrieve Metadata.